pps83/wslay/doc/sphinx/man/wslay_event_queue_msg.rst

 **WSLAY_ERR_NO_MORE_MSG**
   Could not queue given message.
-The one of possible reason is that close control frame has been queued/sent and no further queueing message is not allowed.
+The one of possible reason is that close control frame has been queued/sent and no further queuing message is not allowed.

 **WSLAY_ERR_INVALID_ARGUMENT**
   The given message is invalid; or RSV1 is set for control frame; or